Dilbert66/esphome-dsckeybus/extras/crack_installer_code/README.md

 The system should be able to complete the full sequence of 10000 numbers in a few hours.

-Simply run the script from the commmand line using "python crack_dsc_web.py"
+Simply run the script from the commmand line using "python3 crack_dsc_web.py"